 A few years ago, I asked over 400 Year 8 pupils in Wales a series of questions about their experience at school.
 One of the questions was “How much do you agree or disagree with the following statement?
 Pupils’ views are listened to and taken seriously by school staff.”
 Later in that year, I asked over 200 teachers (from the same school as the pupils) the same question.
 Here are their responses:

-The first set of bars in the graph are the pupils’ and teachers’ responses to the question on pupils’ views.
-As you can see, there is a significant difference between pupils and teachers.
-Less than half of the pupils agreed with the statement while nearly all of the teachers agreed.
+As you can see, there is a significant difference between pupils’ and teachers’ perspectives.
+Less than half of the pupils agreed with the statement that their views are listened to and take seriously by school staff, while nearly all of the teachers agreed.
 Additionally, 14.8% of pupils disagreed with the statement, meaning nearly one in six children don’t feel their views were listened to or taken seriously by staff.

 Two years later, I returned to survey the pupils who were now in Year 10.
 As before, a minority of pupils agreed with the statement, but what is telling is the percentage of pupils who disagreed jumped from 14.8% in Year 8 to 26.1% in Year 10.